 Timing: Dwolla requires that tokens have a one-hour-long expiration time frame.
 If a token expires, this access token must be refreshed.
 These time-based tokens are used to complete transactions in seconds without moving high-value data.
 Once the message is received, it cannot be sent again.
 Basically, a token has a lifespan for use.
 Once that lifespan is exhausted you have to ask for permission to revive it.

 Scope: Tokens have a collection of authorized actions in the form of a scope.
 The scope contains the range of actions that can be taken.
 In Dwolla’s case the scope is limited to the authorizations such as Transaction Details, Balance, Send Money, Receive Money.
 Establishing a scope is incredibly important as it strictly limits the use of the token so it’s not used incorrectly.
-Going back to our Chuck E. Cheese example, basically the scope limits what the token can do.
+Going back to our Chuck E. Cheese example, basically, the scope limits what the token can do.
 You can only buy a game at Chuck E. Cheese, but you won’t be allowed to pay for the family meal with the token—you can only do what is permitted within the scope and nothing more.

 Cryptography: Tokenization goes hand-in-hand with cryptography—it’s like peanut-butter and jelly.
-Tokenization enlists cryptography to secure the information in transit, and uses randomization to ensure each token is unique.
+Tokenization enlists cryptography to secure the information in transit and uses randomization to ensure each token is unique.
 In Dwolla’s case strict, standards-based cryptography is in place.

 At Dwolla, protecting our users and ensuring the best security possible is of the highest importance.
-Interested in how your business could be utilizing the Access API within your platform or application?
-Reach out to our sales team.

 We'll help you design your ideal payments experience.
 We’ve sent you a message to kick off the conversation with our team.
 Please check your inbox.
 There was an error and the form was not submitted.